AnnikaV9/carrotsh/README.md

     install-blocklist </path/to/list>     copy addresses in a file to the user blocklist config-dump                           dump all configuration options to the terminal
 ```
-**Note:** Do not run carrotsh as root/admin.
-It is unnecessary and only reduces security.

 <br />
 <br />